rjrpaz/rjrpaz.github.io/_posts/2021-12-21-Using_ansible_to_manage_vmware.md

 Allows to manage VM snapshots:

-- get list of snaphots
+- get list of snapshots
 - take a snapshot
 - remove a snapshot
 - revert VM to a specific snapshot